Here’s an interesting one: A customer walks into your business with a service dog. Is that okay with you?

-“She [the dog] helps me with my conditions,” the customer, a veteran who suffers from post-traumatic stress disorder, told a local television station.
+“She [the dog] helps me with my conditions,” the customer, a veteran who suffers from post-traumatic stress disorder, told the local television station, NBC Channel 11.
 “It’s just an important relationship.”
 So what was the problem?

 The problem was that the business served food—and customers were complaining to management about the dog’s presence—so the owner took action.
 Unfortunately, state law in Colorado wasn’t exactly on her side.
 The law states that service dogs are allowed in restaurants (but, even though their manners are likely better than those of many people I’ve seen eating out, they’re still not allowed to actually sit at the table).

 The owner contended that there was no indication that the dog was a service dog.
 But here the rules were not on her side either.
 Colorado regulations only require the owner to ask and rely on the customer’s response.
 “There’s no documentation required; it does not need to be present with the service animal,” a state official said in the television report.
 It is, however, a crime in Colorado if someone misrepresents an animal as a service animal.

 Business owners in the state do have some recourse.
 If any animal, regardless of its status, acts aggressively or attacks someone, the animal and its owner can be asked to leave.
 This was not the case here.
 Bottom line: The customer was within his rights.